lethal-guitar/RigelEngine/BUILDING.md

 ### <a name="mac-build-instructions">OS X builds</a>

-:exclamation: On Mojave (10.14) and older, non-Apple clang must be installed via Homebrew, Apple's clang does not have all required C++ library features.
+:exclamation: On Mojave (10.14), non-Apple clang must be installed via Homebrew, Apple's clang does not have all required C++ library features.
 Starting with Catalina (10.15), Xcode's clang works fine.

-The oldest OS/compiler combination that has worked for me is clang 7 on Sierra (10.12).

 ### <a name="mac-build-instructions-1015">Catalina (10.15) or newer</a>